If you’re working with an agency or contractor to build a software project, you’re likely wondering “How much will this cost?”

 - Building an actual software product, like a web or mobile application that involves many phases.

 - Adjusting a platform’s core infrastructure, such as performing a digital transformation.

-- Projects where the client wants to optimize for the most flexibility in their schedule.
+- Projects where the client wants to optimize flexibility in their schedule.

 The primary advantage of a Time and Materials approach is that it offers a transparent way to price software and is generally cheaper for the client in the long run.
 The costs are simply the amount of time needed to complete the project, coupled with a rate for the team involved.

 A more complex but frequently used strategy is a “Value-Based” approach.
 In this model, the agency charges for their expertise instead of their time.
-The agency is strictly pricing their work based on the value they’re providing and instead of basing it on the costs necessary to build it..
+The agency is strictly pricing their work based on the value they’re providing rather than the costs necessary to build it.
 In a sense, they’re answering the question “What is this worth to you?” instead of “What does this cost us to make?”

 - An outcome is desired and can be measured in a quantifiable way, so value is based on results.

 - The work is not replicable by another agency or highly custom to the client.